binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

     # Logging for your app.
     local0.* /var/log/yourapp.log

-    Also looked at winston-rsyslog2 and winston-syslogudp
+I Also looked at winston-rsyslog2 and winston-syslogudp, but they did not measure up for me.

 If you do not need to push syslog events to another machine, then it does not make much sense to push through a local network interface when you can use your posix syscalls as they are faster and safer.